 ... burden of proving lack of heat of passion).
 If there is evidence that the defendant acted in self-defense, see Instruction 6.8 (Self-Defense).
 Evidence that the defendant acted upon a sudden quarrel or heat of passion ...

-... of defendant ] was false.
+... name of defendant ] was false.
 There must be additional evidence—either the testimony of another person or other evidence—that tends to support the testimony of falsity.
 The other evidence, ...

 ... [ name of defendant ] was false.
 There must be additional evidence–either the testimony of another person or other evidence–which tends to support the testimony of falsity.
 The other evidence, ...